codeforabq/Open-Budget-ABQ/README.md

 # Open-Budget-ABQ
-This project would translate the Abq budget info from verbose pdf into web app or obtain the data (currently pushing the city to make open budget data available).
-This is a small project, but has potential for growth (eg, showing proposed budget?  letting users thumb up/down parts the budget they like or dislike)
+This project will display the City of Albuquerque's annual budget in a user friendly web application, allowing citizens to better understand how their tax dollars are being spent and how city services are prioritized.

-<a href="https://docs.google.com/document/d/1_QMtesnSFiEhv_ZucwbfkAF0KcPpEsH99120LpU0des/edit">Read more</a> about the tech specs and our first stab at it's value to the community.
+[Read more](https://docs.google.com/document/d/1_QMtesnSFiEhv_ZucwbfkAF0KcPpEsH99120LpU0des/edit) about the tech specs and our initial assessment of its value to the community.

 Have some input?
-We are now soliciting <a href="https://docs.google.com/document/d/1YGKSBixl7ap8Guoc9gV9pOcMHypVItcUoUlfxCoY7Eo/edit?usp=sharing">public comments</a>.
+We are now soliciting [public comments](https://docs.google.com/document/d/1YGKSBixl7ap8Guoc9gV9pOcMHypVItcUoUlfxCoY7Eo/edit?usp=sharing).

+## Requirements
+* A web server with the [Bower](http://bower.io/) package manager installed

+## Installation
+1. Run "bower install" to fetch the required libraries.